jij021/jij021.github.io/spring-2023/python/README.txt

 ---------

-The website is made using Python, Flask, and Bootstrap (with some additional external CSS added in).
+The website is made using Python, Flask, and Bootstrap (with some additional external CSS and Javascript added in for fun).